rokkunbruv/memorizz-learn-mern-server/README.md

 [Go to the web app](https://memorizz-learn-mern.netlify.app)

 ### Deployment
 The server is deployed using this repository on Render.
+Render's free web service is used to host the server, so expect that the fetching of data will be **incredibly** slow.

 [Link to Server: https://memorizz-learn-mern-server.onrender.com](https://memorizz-learn-mern-server.onrender.com)